arthur-ehrle/Prometheus-PCA-course/README.md

 ## Timestamp Metrics

-Timestamp is a int64 number in millilsecond used to store and reference the metric in the TSDB.
+Timestamp is a int64 number in millisecond used to store and reference the metric in the TSDB.
 Each sample/value in Prometheus is stored with a value and a timestamp. <https://prometheus.io/docs/concepts/data_model/>